AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 ...
 ```

-{% include important.html content="SITTER assignment will not work in cases where there are <a href='/avsitter2_sittargets.html'>SET</a> defined.
+{% include important.html content="SITTER assignment will not work in cases where there are [SET](/avsitter2_sittargets.html) defined.
 Support for this may be added in future." %}

 ### Pose assignment
 Normally, the default pose to play will be the first in the sitter's menu.
-However, you can specify a different <a href="/avsitter2_avpos.html#pose">POSE</a> or <a href="/avsitter2_avpos.html#sync">SYNC</a> as the default for male/female shaped avatars by adding an "M" or "F" after the animation file name. e.g:
+However, you can specify a different [POSE](/avsitter2_avpos.html#pose) or [SYNC](/avsitter2_avpos.html#sync) as the default for male/female shaped avatars by adding an "M" or "F" after the animation file name. e.g:

 ```
 POSE SitF|Sit1|M